 Best for individual use

 Todoist is one of the most straightforward tools for task and project management on the market today.
 Providing a simple and convenient interface for sharing, creating, and prioritizing tasks, Todoist ensures you can get more done on a daily basis.
 Although this tool is great for small teams, it’s also fantastic for individual users.

-Essential features include the option to access both work and personal “to-do” lists in the same place, keeping track of your calendar, and even accessing intelligent tools to make life management easier.
-For instance, features like the rescheduling tool suggests optimal times for scheduling tasks, which may need to be pushed to a future date based on past behavior and what you’ve got to do already.
+Essential features include the option to access both work and personal “to-do” lists in the same place, keep track of your calendar, and even access intelligent tools to make life management easier.
+For instance, features like the rescheduling tool suggest optimal times for scheduling tasks, which may need to be pushed to a future date based on past behavior and what you’ve got to do already.

 Todoist works across a wide range of tools to manage multiple projects and teams, including a mobile app on iOS and Android, Windows, and MacOS, so team members can use it anywhere.
 There’s also access to a comprehensive help center on the Todoist website, where you can get tips on how to use your software more effectively.

 To support better team collaboration, Todoist integrations include access to everything from Google Drive to Dropbox, Google Maps, Calendar, Slack, Zapier, and countless other options.
 Developer API access is available for custom connections.
 Time tracking is available with a Time Doctor integration.

 A free basic plan of Todoist is available, but the majority of features can only be accessed on the premium plan, starting at $29 per user per year.

 Task Management Software Buyers Guide

 Task management software is a suite of applications designed to help team members stay on top of essential projects.
 More than just a digital to-do list, these tools make it easier to see which tasks are most essential with priority insights and deadlines.